RedHatNordicsSA/controller_configuration/README.md

 * Allows for blue-green type upgrades, also between major releases (AAP 1.2 -> 2.1), further reducing risk and increasing availability.

 # Key consideration
+* Users need to reside in LDAP for this setup to work at scale.
+Map users to teams and organization using LDAP mapping described here: https://docs.ansible.com/automation-controller/latest/html/administration/ldap_auth.html#ldap-organization-and-team-mapping
-Users should _not_ be provided write access in AAP, all changes should be done via git using an integration user.
+* Users should _not_ be provided write access in AAP, all changes should be done via git using an integration user.
 Otherwise the two clusters _will_ at some point differ and HA is no longer provided for all automation.

 # To be done
 Bootstrap script.